Ameriq8/Profile-Card/README.md

 # Fourthly

-Now I will end the code
+Now we will end the code

 Now you need to add `.toBuffer()` to the Canvas code and set `;` at the end of `.toBuffer()` In order to prepare the image